novaross/programming-history/README.md

 ### Coupling and Cohesion

 An article published in IBM Systems Journal by Larry Constantine and others, talks about the concepts of Coupling and Cohesion.
-Below two principles are crucial in order to design optimum module structure and interfaces.
+The principles are crucial in order to design optimum module structure and interfaces.

 - Cohesion: grouping of functionally related processes into a particular module
 - Coupling: flow of information or parameters passed between modules, optimal coupling reduces the interfaces of modules and the resulting complexity of the software

 Two modules considered coupled, when a change in module A causes a need for a change in module B.
-Coupling is considered bad for software, which cohesion considered good for software.
+Coupling is considered bad for software, while cohesion considered good for software.

 References: